Despite being a vastly growing field of education, online learning has many disadvantages.

 9. Lack of Development of Communication Skills

-E-learning is a very effective learning mode, but it still lacks in some areas.
-Students attain theoretical knowledge at their convenience, but often their communication skills are neglected.
 This happens mainly due to a lack of face-to-face communication between students and teachers.
-Lack of development of communication skills would lead to students having the theoretical knowledge but not knowing how to depart this knowledge to others effectively.
+Lack of development of communication skills would lead to students having theoretical knowledge but not knowing how to impart this knowledge to others effectively.

 10. Prolonged Screen Exposure